-Lincoln is a small English city in the east midlands known for its striking medieval Cathedral, an impressive castle and many narrow cobblestone streets.
+Lincoln is a small English city in the east Midlands known for its striking medieval Cathedral, an impressive castle and many narrow cobblestone streets.

 Lincoln makes a great autumn destination in England.
-Not only does the charming city look beautiful shrouded in autumnal colours, but there’s also plenty of things to do in Lincoln both indoors and outside.
+Not only does the charming city look beautiful shrouded in autumnal colours, but there are also plenty of things to do in Lincoln both indoors and outside.
 You can visit the stunning Lincoln Cathedral and wander around the city’s many charming independent shops.
-Be sure to explore Lincoln Castle, which is home to a Victorian prison and a copy of the Magna Carta.
+Be sure to explore Lincoln Castle, home to a Victorian prison and a copy of the Magna Carta.
 And if the rain does happen to hit, there are plenty of cute cafes and cosy pubs around the city.
 So you can step inside for a drink while you wait for the weather to pass.

 Plus, to really get into the autumnal spirit, there are several pumpkin patches close to Lincoln including the beautiful Maxeys Farm Shop.

 Recommended by: Joanna, The World in my Pocket

 Windsor is a great destination to visit year-round if you are passionate about the Royal family.
 However, when autumn hits England, it becomes even more charming because of the beautiful warm colours of Windsor Park.

 There are quite a few things to do on a day trip to Windsor, but in autumn you shouldn’t miss the Long Walk.
 This is a 3km avenue connecting Windsor Castle to the Copper Horse Statue of King Charles II on his horse.